-PROHIBITED CONDUCT (Policy JG-R)
+PROHIBITED CONDUCT (Policy JG-R1)

-The following are descriptions of prohibited conduct as well as potential consequences for violations.
-Building-level administrators are authorized to more narrowly tailor potential consequences as appropriate for the age level of students in the building.
-All consequences must be within the ranges established in this regulation.
+The following are descriptions of prohibited conduct and potential consequences for violations.
+Buildinglevel administrators are authorized to more narrowly tailor potential consequences as appropriate for the age level of students in the building within the ranges established in this regulation.
 In addition to the consequences specified here, school officials will notify law enforcement and document violations in the student's discipline file pursuant to law and Board policy.